bytedance/coconut_cvpr2024/README.md

 ## 📢 News!
 * 4/22: Tutorials on panoptic and instance segmentation are out!
+More are coming!
 * 4/16: COCONut is available at Kaggle!
-Tutorial is coming!
-Stay tuned!
+No need to merge COCONut-B from COCONut-S, update a version of ready-to-use.
 * 4/15: COCONut is higlighted by AK's [daily paper](https://huggingface.co/papers?date=2024-04-15)!
 * 4/15: Huggingface download links are temporarily closed.

 ### TODO
 - [ ] Huggingface dataset preview
-- [ ] Convert the annotation to instance/semantic segmentation and object detection.
+- [ ] Convert the annotation to semantic segmentation and object detection.
 - [ ] Release COCONut-L and COCONut-val by the end of April

 ## Dataset splits